 fiscal year.
 The 12-month period that a governmental body or corporation uses for bookkeeping.
 Spell out phrases like the 1999 fiscal year on first reference.
 For later references, use fiscal 1999, not fiscal year 1999.
 Don't capitalize.
 Avoid FY 1999.

 fish.
-Lowercase the name of all fish species, such as chinook, coho, silver, blackmouth and spring.
-Do not capitalize salmon or trout when used either alone or with the species name (such as chinook salmon or bull trout).
-However, capitalize the Latin family name, if you are using it: chinook Salmonidae).
-See family, genus, species; species.
+Lowercase the common names of all fish species, such as coho, silver, blackmouth and spring.
+Do not capitalize salmon or trout when used either alone or with the species name (such as bull trout).
+If part of the species common name is a proper noun (such as Chinook, named for the Chinook Indians), capitalize that word: Chinook salmon.
+For scientific names, see family, genus, species; species.

 flammable, inflammable.
 Both mean combustible, but use less ambiguous flammable.
 Use nonflammable to mean will not burn.